 On March 23, 2010, Aleksandr Kirilin, the head of TsSKB Progress in Samara, in his address to the meeting of the company's administration said that testing of a spacecraft "launched on Nov.
 20, 2009," was continuing and the company's specialists along with sub-contractors "would have to resolve existing issues, in order to provide the quality work of the vehicle."

 Continuing a tradition of dual-purpose missions, KB Arsenal, the primary integrator of the Lotos-S spacecraft, planned to use it as a platform for the Nuklon experiment.
-According to the company, the instrument was designed to detect high-energy cosmic rays and it was expected to fly in 2008 - 2010.
+According to the company, the instrument was designed to detect high-energy cosmic rays and it was expected to fly during a period from 2008 to 2010.
 An illustration, which accompanied the publication, revealed that the Nuklon payload would hitchhike a ride to space onboard the Lotos satellite.
 (See image) It would be deployed in orbit in a fashion similar to that of the Arina scientific package, which rode to orbit onboard the Resurs-DK spacecraft.
 Both satellites share the service module carrying the instrument's deployment mechanism.
 It was unclear whether the Nuklon would fly with the very first Lotos satellite or on one of the subsequent missions.

 Mission status in 2012